 Here is one of the pivot tables, with a Report Filter being changed.

-I’ve written sample code that does this, and last year, Jeff Weir shared his version of the code, which runs very quickly.
+I’ve written sample code that updates multiple pivot tables, and one is changed, and last year, Jeff Weir shared his version of the code, which runs very quickly.

 Jeff’s code has another advantage too – in his version, you can specify:

 - any sheets you DON'T want the macro to check

 - any specific pivot tables that you DON'T want the macro to synchronize.

 NOTE: Jeff's code is intended for pivots that DO NOT all share the same cache.
 If your pivots all share the same cache, then you can use my approach set out here: Filter Multiple Pivot Tables With Excel 2010 Slicers

 To confirm whether or not your pivots share the same cache, you can use my code here: Excel Pivot Caches